clach04/puren_tonbo/README.md

     ptcipher -p test README.aes256.zip

-The aes256.zip file can also be read/written by 7z, WinZIP, etc that support AES zip files.
+The aes256.zip file can also be read/written by WinRAR, WinZIP, etc. that support AES zip files.

-For example:
+For example, 7z can read but not write AES zip files:

     7z x -ptest README.aes256.zip

-or create with 7z:

-    7z a -ptest test.aes256.zip encrypted.md

 #### VimCrypt